vmsiqueira/vmsiqueira/README.md

 - 😄 I'm currently on a carrer transition
 - 📌 live in Belém, Pará, Brasil
 - 🚀 I'm currently in a fullstack formation
-- 🔥 I’m currently learning JavaScript, Typescript and ReactJS
+- 🔥 Currently studying and improving JavaScript, Typescript and ReactJS
 - 💬 Help and tips, feel free to contact
 - 📫 How to reach me: [personal email](mailto:thevmesquita@gmail.com)